 Usually, Michelin’s anonymous inspectors will visit a restaurant once every 18 months or so.
 If the restaurant is flagged as potentially gaining or losing a star, however, there will be further visits.
 Four inspections are required for a one star restaurant gaining its second, while a restaurant looking for the ultimate honour of three stars will be visited at least ten times.

-It’s thought that less visits are needed for a restaurant that loses a star.
+It’s thought that fewer visits are needed for a restaurant that loses a star.
 Once the first inspector indicates the restaurant ought to gain or lose a star, there will be further visits to verify.

 After the meal, the inspector will file a report.
 The five criteria judged are: